intel-analytics/ipex-llm/docs/docs/Orca/orca-pytorch-estimator.md

 ```
 fit(self, data, epochs=1, profile=False, reduce_results=True, info=None)
 ```
-* `data`: (callable) a funtion that takes a config dict and `batch_size` as input and return a data loader containing the training data.
+* `data`: (callable) a funtion that takes a config object and `batch_size` as input and return a data loader containing the training data.
 * `epochs`: (int) Number of epochs to train the model
 * `profile`: (bool) Returns time stats for the training procedure.
 * `reduce_results`: (bool) Whether to average all metrics across all workers into one dict.
 If a metric is a non-numerical value (or nested dictionaries), one value will be randomly selected among the workers.
 If False, returns a list of dicts.